Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ![authcode14](../../assets/images/authflow14.png)

-- Browse to any operation under the **Basic Calculator** API in the developer portal and select Try it.
+- Browse to any operation under the **Swagger Petstore** API in the developer portal and select Try it.
 This brings you to the Developer Console.
 - Note a new item in the Authorization section, corresponding to the authorization server you just added.

 ![authcode15](../../assets/images/authflow15.png)